 Is he or she thirteen years of age or older?

 According to the Children’s Online Privacy Protection Rule, it is illegal for a social media website to capture data from anyone under thirteen.
 Bypassing this rule indicates to your child that it is ok to lie. ('Nuff said? 😳)

 Is he or she obeying established rules in your home and at school?

 You’ll need to give your child some safe ways to use social media.
+That means they'll need some rules!
 Otherwise, they could fall prey to pornography, cyberbullying, or unsafe social media dares.
 If they aren’t demonstrating maturity by obeying simply household rules such as completing their chores and homework or observing video game time limits, they’re probably not ready for the responsibility of observing safe social media guidelines.